baptistemz/mecano/README.md

 ### The API

 Read the logs after having started the server.
 Rails will often give you the method and the line an error comes from.
-To debugg the rails API use Rails logger debugger to print anything in the console For example to print the value of ```@variable``` write :
+To debug the rails API use Rails logger debugger to print anything in the console For example to print the value of ```@variable``` write :
 ```
 Rails.logger.debug("@variable: #{@variable}")